12 November, 2024

 There was a worldwide Pandemic.
 And the world is even more inside out and upside down.

-2. This fall you are starring in an updated William Shakespeare's The Merchant of Venice adapted and Directed by Igor Golyak at Classic Stage Company.
+2. This fall you are starring in an updated William Shakespeare's The Merchant of Venice at Classic Stage Company.
 What made you want to sign on for this re-telling of The Merchant of Venice?

-Next is the dream-like opportunity to portray one of Shakespeare’s great leading roles in New York City—a dream I have had since childhood.
+It is a dream-like opportunity to portray one of Shakespeare’s great leading roles in New York City—a dream I have had since childhood.
 To be a Jewish actor (born into a Catholic-Jewish largely secular family) in this particular moment in world history, telling a story that involves Jew hated, feels like another sensitive, challenging and important task.

 It’s a thrill to ask hard questions in the room, to know we might never find answers, and to be a vessel for complex dualities onstage and off.